 The Morean Arts Center features contemporary art from local artists and a 10,000 square foot permanent collection of blown glass from artist Dale Chihuly.

-Since the July, 2010 unveiling in downtown St. Petersburg of the (Dale) Chihuly Collection of exquisite hand-blown glass artwork, the exhibit has attained star status in a city rapidly turning into a cultural mecca.
+Since it’s July 2010 unveiling in downtown St. Petersburg, the Chihuly Collection has attained star status in a city rapidly turning into a cultural mecca.
 The St. Petersburg installation is the only permanent collection of Chihuly’s work, anywhere.

-Part of Chihuly’s “Sealife Stoppers” series, the newest additions resemble fragile, finely sculpted marine creatures made from hand-blown glass bursting with lustrous color and texture.
+Part of Chihuly’s “Sealife Stoppers” series, resemble fragile, finely sculpted marine creatures made from hand-blown glass bursting with lustrous color and texture.
 Sea flora and fauna are recurring themes in many of Chihuly’s creations, and seem very much at home in the Collection’s downtown, bayfront Beach Drive location.

 Be sure to include a stop at the Chihuly Collection the next time you’re looking to boost your cultural quotient.
-The Collection is located at 400 Beach Drive NE, St. Petersburg.
+The Collection recently moved and is now located at 720 Central Avenue, St. Petersburg.
 They’re open from 10 a.m. to 5 p.m.
 Monday through Saturday and noon to 5 p.m.
 Sundays.
 Call them at 727-896-4527 or visit them online at moreanartscenter.org.